- WHAT WE DO

 Games are suitable for all ages.
 They entertain almost everyone irrespective of their background.
 You need to balance its stimulation and playability factor.
 It is one of the best ways to cultivate healthy peer competition and inspire the learners to achieve more.
 It encourages them to explore and improve relevant skills.
 In a game-based environment, it is not obvious to the learners that they are learning something.
 The entertainment elements take them through the entire learning without making them feel like students.

 A well-designed game helps create an emotional connection with the audience.
 When you have a realistic plot and characters, the learner feels as if they are a part of the story.
 They are ready to go the extra mile to help the protagonist overcome hurdles and achieve the final goal.
 The learners are emotionally invested in the game, and as a result, they tend to remember better.

-The Designing Digitally team creates custom game-based learning solutions that offer effective training to your learners and works to overcome any skills gaps that exist.
+The Designing Digitally team creates custom game-based learning solutions that offer effective training to your learners and works to overcome any skills gaps that exist and improve performance.
 Each learning experience created is tailored to your specific needs and leads to a positive return on investment for your team.

 To learn more about game-based learning and tips for implementing eLearning games, check out our eBooks and/or infographics.
 If you would like to discuss your eLearning needs and learn the different ways we can support you, contact our team today!